aayushk1405/cses-problemset-solutions/README.md

 # cses-problemset-solutions
 Hi there!
 I am Aayush
 This repository consists of topicwise solutions to the [CSES Problem Set](https://cses.fi/problemset/list/)

 ### Features:
 1. Well-structured solutions organized by topic
-2. Clean and readable C++ code
+2. Clean C++ code (Might not be readable but I will try to add comments to each file lol)
 3. Focus on different problem-solving approaches and DSA concepts

 **Imp:**